Hilário Jovino Ferreira: Sickness and death

 In January 1933, Ferreira left from participating in Rio Carnival, including the entity that he presided over, for "thinking he was sick".
 The newspaper “Diário Carioca” returned to publish the news about his sickness on 28 January.

 On 2 March, the same newspaper reported of his death the day prior, eulogizing him as a "monarch without pretensions of nobility to those he served since the days of his youth, the beloved and veteran carnival organizer".
-They later said "Baiano, a son of that piece of Brazil where our popular festival had it's start...coming to Rio and having brought with him the style of carnival characteristic of his native land."
+They later said "Baiano, a son of that piece of Brazil where our popular festival had its start...coming to Rio and having brought with him the style of carnival characteristic of his native land."
 He was buried at Cemitério de São Francisco Xavier.